Cloud Cost Management FAQ

 Common use cases:

-Development environments shut down outside business hours (save 65-75%)
+Development environments shut down outside business hours (typically save 65–75%)

-Testing environments running only during working days (save 50-60%)
+Testing environments running only on working days (50–60%)

 Training instances active only during scheduled sessions